M507/Quick-and-Dirty-Recon/README.md

 Quick and dirty reconnaissance and vulnerability scanning project.
 Not the most efficient, secure, and stable code.
 All I know is that this code led me to many bugs : )

 ### How does it work?
-Read the code files, and you will understand it : )
+If it happened and I made this repo public, I apologize for not documenting it.
+Just read the code files, and you will understand it : ).

 It integrates the following tools.